google/trillian-examples/binary_transparency/firmware/README.md

 Firmware Transparency
 =====================

-This directory contains a description of how to apply transparency patterns and principles to the problem of firmware updates.
+This directory contains a demonstration of applying transparency patterns and principles to the problem of firmware updates.
 In particular it will focus on making firmware updates for a small compute platform discoverable.